Jeannick94/Railway-Level-Crossing/README.md

 ## Notice
 - we are still adding features.
-- If you encouter a problem, please reach out to us at jeannickumba94@gmail.com
+- If you encounter a problem, please reach out to us at jeannickumba94@gmail.com